reuschi/smart-photo-frame/README.md

 5. Copy the token and store it in the config file as shown above
 6. Open the conversation with the Bot

-Now the Bot should be ready to receive messages.
-If you send messages to the Bot while the frame is not running, nothing is happening.
+Now, the Bot should be ready to receive and send messages.
+If you send messages via web browser or mobile phone to the Bot while the frame is not running, nothing happens.
 To get a reply on your sent photos, you must run the **main.py**.
 In most cases the script must run as *sudo*.

 ## Preparing your mailbox